ncoghlan/misc/notes/python3/questions_and_answers.rst

 to the compiler assisted format parsing) than previous string formatting options.
-Through :pep:`528` and :pep:`529`, this release also featured significant improvements to the Windows compatibility of bytes-centric POSIX applications, and the Windows-specific `py` launched started using Python 3 by default when both Python 2.x and 3.x are available on the system.
+Through :pep:`528` and :pep:`529`, this release also featured significant improvements to the Windows compatibility of bytes-centric POSIX applications, and the Windows-specific `py` launcher started using Python 3 by default when both Python 2.x and 3.x are available on the system.

 **March 2017**: The first beta release of PyPy3 largely compatible with